Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/dotnet/utility-stl-clr.md

 ### <a name="remarks"></a>Poznámky

-Typ je synonymum pro parametr šablony *hodnota2*.
+Typ je synonymem pro parametr šablony *Value2*.

 ### <a name="example"></a>Příklad